ululazmi41/2023_flutter_latlong_location/README.md

 - registered at [Mapbox](https://www.mapbox.com/)
 - Created a token with secret `Downloads:Read` enabled
-- Store your private and public key
+- Copy/save your private and public key

 ## Installation